 by K Marie Alto April 28, 2022 11 min read

+Dog recall training is the process of teaching your dog the ability to come to you when called.
 Do you ever get jealous to see a dog-and-parent 🐶👪 pair that seems so exceptionally connected that the off-leash dog will obediently come when called no matter what he was doing?
 Do you ever wish you had the same type of relationship with your pup?

 If it makes you feel better, it’s not necessarily about the strength or quality of their relationship, or perhaps because that dog is smarter or more obedient than yours.
 Odds are, s/he went through dog recall training.
+But, what is dog recall training?

 Those obedient dogs that run to their parents upon a simple and effortless “come” call have been trained to be just as rewarded by obeying that call as with any other exciting event around them.
 Such as a passing squirrel for example.